Select Page

 Key Dates

-Later 1920s Copper mining is discovered, bringing an influx of European technicians and administrators
+1920s Commercial copper mining expands, bringing an influx of European technicians and administrators.

-1953 The British creates the Federation of Rhodesia and Nyasaland, which consists of Northern Rhodesia (Zambia), Southern Rhodesia (Zimbabwe) and Nyasaland (Malawi).
+1953 The British create the Federation of Rhodesia and Nyasaland, which consists of Northern Rhodesia (Zambia), Southern Rhodesia (Zimbabwe) and Nyasaland (Malawi).

 1960 Kenneth Kaunda forms the United National Independence Party to campaign for the dissolution of the Federation and independence of Northern Rhodesia.